What Girl Scouts Do

 - Explore the outdoors at camp and beyond

-- Choose an issue they cares about, then do something to make a difference as part of a Girl Scout Leadership Journey
+- Choose an issue they cares about, then do something to make a difference as part of a leadership Journey

 - Earn the Bronze Award, one of Girl Scouts’ highest awards